Eric19940929/Eric19940929.github.io/_posts/2024-03-30-Note for RMT.md

 - **Topics in random matrix theory** by Terence Tao
 - **Spectral analysis of large dimensional matrices** by Zhidong Bai and Jack W. Silverstein
 - **Dynamical approach to random matrix theory** by Laszlo Erdos and Horng-Tzer Yau

+## Note for Topics in random matrix theory

+## Note for Spectral analysis of large dimensional matrices

+## Note for Dynamical approach to random matrix theory